sqlxpert/stay-stopped-aws-rds-aurora/README.md

 with links to dashboards, documentation or Jira tickets is a good practice.

-The simple `AutoStop=false` example works, but an unexpected error would occur if the user were aware of RDS's rules but not the application's, and included a tag key or value with `=` when setting `EXCLUDE_TAGS`.
-Down the road, if the generated `split`s entered a larger codebase and were reused in a broader context, debugging would become quite difficult. `=` as a delimiter is incorrect for RDS because it's allowed inside RDS tag keys and tag values. `,` as a delimiter would also be incorrect for EC2, because it's allowed inside EC2 tag keys and tag values.
-See
-[Tag your Amazon EC2 resources: Tag restrictions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) in the _EC2 User Guide_.
+The simple `AutoStop=false` example works, but an unexpected error would occur if the user followed RDS's tag rules and included a tag key or value with `=` when setting `EXCLUDE_TAGS`.
+Looking ahead, if the generated `split`s entered a larger codebase and were reused in a broader context, debugging would become quite difficult. `=` as a delimiter is incorrect for RDS because it's allowed inside RDS tag keys and tag values. `,` as a delimiter would be incorrect for EC2, because it's allowed inside EC2 tag keys and tag values.
+See [Tag your Amazon EC2 resources: Tag restrictions](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html#tag-restrictions) in the _EC2 User Guide_.